Getting Future Ready

 “Don’t be a bad robot.
 Be a good human being,” says Benjamin Pring, director of Cognizant’s Center for the Future of Work.
 “We don’t want to see a robot doctor.
 We don’t want to see a robot nurse.
 A lot of (future) jobs are caring jobs where we want to have the human touch.”

-Weise and Pring headlined events in the Future Ready Workforce of the Future Thought Leader Series.
+Weise and Pring headlined events in November and December in the Future Ready Workforce of the Future Thought Leader Series.
 The webcast series, sponsored by the Labor Management Partnership and presented by National Workforce Planning and Development, aims to help prepare Kaiser Permanente’s workforce for tomorrow’s jobs.

 “We want to ensure our employees have the skills necessary for the jobs of the future,” says Jessica Butz, co-director of the Partnership-supported Ben Hudnall Memorial Trust.